Franklin Institute Awards: Benjamin Franklin Medals

+The first Benjamin Franklin Medals were presented in 1998.
 Medalists are selected by a Committee on Science and the Arts (CS&A), composed of local academics and professionals from the Philadelphia area.

 Bower Awards

 The Bower Award and Prize for Achievement in Science and the Bower Award for Business Leadership are the newest awards, established by a $7.5 million bequest from Henry Bower in 1988.
 The annual Bower Prizes are US$250,000 each.

+Benjamin Franklin NextGen Award

+The Benjamin Franklin NextGen Award is presented to an early-career investigator for a transformative discovery, development, innovation, or invention in science or engineering.
+The focus annually rotates through seven disciplines: chemistry, civil and mechanical engineering, computer and cognitive science, earth and environmental science, electrical engineering, life science, and physics.
+Recipients are presented with a crystal award a cash honorarium.